Gems of the Seine & Unforgettable Douro with Lisbon

 Junior Balcony Suite

-These spacious Suites, located on the Sapphire and Diamond Decks, have a private full-length balcony complete with a Scenic Sun Lounge and elegant en-suite bathrooms featuring a large vanity basin and shower.
+These spacious Suites, located on the Diamond Deck, have a private full-length balcony complete with a Scenic Sun Lounge and elegant en-suite bathrooms featuring a large vanity basin and shower.

 FLOORPLANS